build3r/TodayILearned/stoic_lessons/lessons_2021.md

 222. Oct 06: Practice the virtue of celebrating others success.
 We are not always in zero-sum game.
 223. Oct 07: When you achieve something by ill means ask yourself *How Do I feel?*.
 Practice self-awareness as it rarely goes together with wrongdoing.
 224. Oct 08: Pleasures are powerful but fleeting.
 What lasts long is wisdom, good character, kindness and sobriety.
+225. Oct 09: Set a standard for yourself and evaluate your actions against it.
+Do not compromise.
+226. Oct 10: Your virtues should consist of "Reverence": to appreciate what you have  and "Justice": to stand up for what is right.
+227. Oct 11: Build your character in such way that you do not need to use empty expressions like "I'll be hones...", "No disrespect but ..."
+228. Oct 12: The love you get is equal to the love you give.
+There is almost no situation in which hatred helps, but with love (empathy, understanding, appreciation) it can be made better.